sorooshm78/Extraction/README.md

 # Extraction
-Extraction from web and insert in exel file
+Extraction from web and insert in Excel file